gem/oq-engine/doc/engine/What's-new.md

 analysis: area sources with little impact on the site of interest can use a large discretization step whereas the important area sources can use a finer discretization step.

-11. From the technological point of view, the OpenQuake project is even more open than before.
-From this release we are using GitHub as our official bug tracker, which makes it easier to follow the development process (before the bug tracker was Launchpad, which is less popular than GitHub and not integrated with the code base).
-Moreover from this release our libraries (both oq-hazardlib and oq-risklib) are tested by using a public Continuous Integration system, Travis.
-Before our builds were internal on Jenkins and visible only to our staff.
-The engine is still built with Jenkins for various technical reasons.

 12. The .rst report of a calculation has been improved.
 Now you can run